phazelift/words.js/README.md

 shuffle function randomly reorders the words in a string.
 This same idea applies to pretty much all methods of words.js, although some methods like .upper() and .lower(), combine word and character based manipulation.
 <br/><br/>
+All indexes in words.js are 1 based.
+Negative indexes can be used in most functions. -1 references the last word in the internal words array, 1 references the first word.

+The `new Words()` object is made for chaining operations on words in strings, most of it's methods return their own context.
+To return the actual value of the internal string/array, one can use `.get()` or `.$` or `.string`.
 ___
 You can use `npm install words.js` when using node.js.
 The dependant strings.js and included types.js will automatically be installed as well.